danielhrisca/asammdf/README.md

 * h5py : for HDF5 export
 * xlsxwriter : for Excel export
-* scipy : for Matlab .mat export
+* scipy : for Matlab v4 and v5 .mat export
+* hdf5storage : for Matlab v7.3 .mat export

 other optional dependencies